emahdij/aws-cloudops-certification/chapters/01-monitoring/notes/01-cloudwatch-metrics.md

 - Published manually via API or using CloudWatch agent
 - Charged per metric ($0.30 per metric per month)
 - Use cases: application response times, business metrics, custom error rates, memory utilization

+> **🗑️ Metric Lifecycle:** You cannot manually delete CloudWatch metrics.
+If you stop sending data to a custom metric, it will automatically disappear after 2 weeks of inactivity.
+AWS only charges for metrics that receive data points - empty/inactive metrics are free.

 > **💰 Cost Optimization:** Group similar metrics with dimensions rather than creating separate metrics when possible to reduce costs.